Hamchin/Chrome-Extension-General/README.md

 ## TweetDeck

 - Store liked notifications to the database
-- Clear timelines with one click
+- Clear tweets in the column with one click
+- Filter tweets in the modal / column

 ## Twitter